splice() Method in JavaScript

 2. number-of-elements-to-remove: The number of elements to remove from the array.

-3. new-element(s): Optional elements to add to the array at the .
+3. new-element(s): Optional elements to add to the array at the start-index.

 Example: